bhanu290/floor-plan-management/README.md

 ```

 ## Conclusion
-This comprehensive case study provides a detailed overview of the Intelligent Floor Plan Management System, including robust user authentication, conflict resolution, version control, offline synchronization, meeting room optimization, and comprehensive error handling.
+This comprehensive case study provides a detailed overview of the Intelligent Floor Plan Management System, including robust user authentication, version control, meeting room optimization, and  error handling.
 The implementation uses efficient algorithms and data structures to ensure optimal time and space complexity, while also considering important trade-offs in system design.